EnricoRuggiano/RecSys/README.md

 ## Dataset

-dataset is divided in four files:
+The dataset is divided in four files:

 * tracks.csv: which contains a track id with its attributes [artist_id, album_id, duration]